Laser Eye Surgery Frequently Asked Questions in Dubai

 How many follow-up visits will be necessary following surgery?

 Plan on about three short visits in the first three months after surgery.
 Even if the patient is seeing well, there are things that must be monitored during the first few months in order to ensure the best possible vision outcome.

 When is it okay to take a bath or shower after surgery?

 Showering or bathing in a standard shower or bathtub is okay as soon as one day after the procedure.
-Still, patients should avoid getting soap or water in their eyes for at least a week following eye surgery.
+Still, patients should avoid getting soap or water in their eyes for at least a week following your laser eye surgery in Dubia.
 Other types of water activities - namely immersing in a pool, a jacuzzi or ocean water - should also be avoided for at least a week.

 When can I wear eye makeup after surgery?

 We recommend buying new mascara after surgery to avoid infection and to wait 1 to 2 weeks before using eye makeup.